Daniele007d7/nettuno/README.md

 const db_name
 const db_pass

-with the data of your DB and remove
+with the data of your DB and remove:

 import "dotenv/config";